1947 English cricket season: County Championship

+Middlesex won the County Championship under the captaincy of Walter Robins, who stood down at the end of the season.

 Other major fixtures

 MCC v Yorkshire

 At the beginning of the season, on 3, 5 and 6 May, Marylebone Cricket Club (MCC) played a three-day match at Lord's against the 1946 county champions, Yorkshire.
 MCC won by 163 runs.
 The MCC team in batting order was Dennis Brookes (Northamptonshire), Jack Robertson (Middlesex), Bob Wyatt (Worcestershire), Denis Compton (Middlesex), Bryan Valentine (Kent, captain), Leslie Compton (Middlesex, wicketkeeper), Wilf Wooller (Glamorgan), Haydn Davies (Glamorgan), Jack Young (Middlesex), Rowland Shaddick (Middlesex) and Jack Martin (Kent).
 MCC won the toss and chose to bat first but were bowled out in 57 overs for 134, Denis Compton making 73.
 Yorkshire got off to a very bad start when Len Hutton was dismissed by Jack Martin for nought.
 This began an outstanding spell for Martin who finished with six for 23 from 12.1 overs as Yorkshire collapsed to 81 all out.
 At close of play on the Saturday, MCC were 67 for one with Jack Robertson 36 not out.
 On the Monday, Robertson built a big innings and scored 164 of a declared total of 343 for 9.
 Yorkshire's hopes slumped when Hutton was again dismissed cheaply and at close of play they were 69 for two.
 Vic Wilson tried his best and scored 74, which was his highest career score to date, but Jack Young was in fine form and took six for 85 to win the match for MCC.